Data & Maps

 Think Blue San Diego takes action year-round to help stop pollution before it starts and keep the City of San Diego in compliance with state and federal water-quality regulations.
 Those actions include street sweeping, business and residential inspections, storm drain cleanings and water-quality monitoring, among other things.
 The performance of those activities results in the collection of data that the City uses to make data-driven decisions to improve water quality and prevent pollution.
-Analyze the Fiscal Year 2021 and 2022 data and find out what’s happening in your neighborhood.
+Check out our interactive map below to Analyze the data for the 2023 Fiscal Year and find out what’s happening in your neighborhood.

 Rebates